krfdoc/krfdoc.github.io/_posts/2022-11-10-Update_Unifi_Controller.md

 ### How to Update your Unifi Controller

+Link to post (someday turn this into an acutally link OK?): https://community.ubnt.com/t5/UniFi-Wireless/UniFi-Installation-Scripts-UniFi-Easy-Update-Scripts-Ubuntu-18/td-p/2375150

-* Copy the link location of the script
+* Copy the link location of the script (keep in mind version number will change!)

 ```terminal
 https://get.glennr.nl/unifi/install/unifi-7.2.95.sh